 The Operating LP is obligated to develop prior to October 1, 2010, a five-year forest management plan (the "Forest Management Plan") with respect to the NB Timberlands to establish an annual allowable volume of fibre in each calendar year after expiration of the Initial Period (the "Allowable Cut").
 The Forest Management Plan will also set out the criteria to be used in the establishment of each Annual Plan and the Allowable Cut for any given year as set forth in the Forest Management Plan will be included in the Annual Plan.
 The Operating LP is required to update the Forest Management Plan not later than 2 months prior to each successive fifth anniversary of its implementation.
-The Operating LP will agree to consult with Fraser Papers in connection with the adoption of the Forest Management Plan, any subsequent modification thereto and any Annual Plan pursuant thereto.
-Approval of the Forest Management Plan and each Annual Plan and any modifications thereto (other than modifications required in order to comply with applicable law or regulations) will require the prior consent of Fraser Papers, which consent may not be unreasonably withheld or delayed.
+The Operating LP will agree to consult with Fraser Papers in connection with the adoption of the Forest Management Plan and each Annual Plan and any modifications thereto (other than modifications required in order to comply with applicable law or regulations) will require the prior consent of Fraser Papers, which consent may not be unreasonably withheld or delayed.
 Fraser Papers is entitled to change the specifications relating to its fibre requirements, provided that in no event will the Operating LP be required to cut more than the Allowable Cut to meet such changes.